 Rhino habitats are encroached on by human population growth and associated agricultural development and domestic livestock – they are sensitive breeders and when land is severely fragmented populations become smaller and more isolated which limits breeding.

-Our campaign against the illegal and legal trade in rhino horn.
+Born Free campaigns against the illegal and legal trade in rhino horn.
 We firmly believe that legalising trade in rhino horn would increase demand and put rhinos at greater risk of poaching.

-Investigation of the transit routes that wildlife crime operatives use to move rhino horn from source country to illegal market.
+We investigate the transit routes that wildlife crime operatives use to move rhino horn from source country to illegal market.

-Lobbying the South African and Swaziland governments to suspend all exports of rhino trophies and live animals and desist from any attempt to create a legal trade in rhino horn.
+We lobby the South African and Swaziland governments to suspend all exports of rhino trophies and live animals and desist from any attempt to create a legal trade in rhino horn.